RabmitDas/RabmitDas/README.md

 🔭 Currently exploring Neural Networks and their applications in biology — from molecular interaction prediction to microbiome-based disease diagnostics.

-💡 Interested in Flux Balance Analysis (FBA), multi-omics data integration, and biological network algorithms.
+💡 Interested in Mathematical modelling, multi-omics data integration, and biological network algorithms.

 🧠 Fascinated by how biological systems compute — aiming to bridge biological neural networks and artificial intelligence.